idobarel/EvilBlocker/README.md

 # Note
 *I do not promoting any illigal activity.<br>
-please do not use without permissions!*
+Please do not use without permissions!*